 How to Make Vegan Spinach Artichoke Dip

-Begin by cooking onions in vegan butter (I used Earth Balance) until the onions are tender.
-Add flour to create a paste.
-Then add water, followed by soy sauce, garlic powder and nutritional yeast flakes.
+Add the flour and stir it in with the butter to create a thick paste, called a roux.
+Then stir in the water, followed by soy sauce, garlic powder and nutritional yeast flakes.

-Next, add salt and vegan mozzarella shreds.
+Now you’re ready to add the salt and vegan mozzarella shreds.
 Stir that over heat until the cheese melts.